freerange/freeagent_transaction_explainer/README.md

 A Chrome Extension which explains bank transactions in FreeAgent according to a set of customisable rules.

+Note: This extension was developed by _Go Free Range Ltd_ which is not affiliated to _FreeAgent Central Ltd_ and we do not mean to imply that they endorse it in any way.

 ## Motivation

 We use [FreeAgent](http://www.freeagent.com/) to do our book-keeping at [Free Range](http://gofreerange.com/).
 We have a number of recurring transactions (e.g. monthly subscription to GitHub) that we want to explain in the same way, and manually copying the values from the previously explained transaction is time consuming.
 Documenting those rules in executable code is much better.